Symmetric Aggregation of Conformity Scores for Efficient Uncertainty Sets: Experiments and Results

 The results across all datasets are summarized in Figure~\ref{fig:coverage_length_openml20seeds} and Table~\ref{tab:cifar_mnsit}.
 In terms of coverage, our proposed methods, \textbf{SACP} and \textbf{SACP++}, consistently achieve the target empirical level across all datasets.
 Among baselines, \textbf{Wagg} also maintains coverage close to the nominal value, whereas \textbf{CSA} tends to under-cover, and \textbf{CM} and \textbf{CR} frequently exceed the nominal level, resulting in overly conservative (and thus unnecessarily large) prediction sets.

 Regarding prediction-set length, our methods demonstrate strong overall efficiency.
-As expected, \textbf{SACP++} consistently yields shorter sets than \textbf{SACP}, while even the default \textbf{SACP} remains competitive with all baselines.
+As expected, \textbf{SACP++} consistently yields shorter sets than \textbf{SACP}.
+Even the default \textbf{SACP} remains competitive with all baselines, and \textbf{SACP++} is the most efficient method overall.
 For classification tasks, \textbf{SACP++} reliably produces the smallest prediction sets among all compared methods.
-In particular, on \textbf{CIFAR-10}, it achieves the lowest variance in prediction-set length across test samples—significantly smaller than that of both the base learners and other aggregation approaches.
-For regression tasks, \textbf{SACP++} outperforms the best individual model (\textbf{BL}) on five out of nine datasets and attains the top overall performance among aggregation methods on seven out of nine datasets.
-These results highlight the benefit of aggregation in this setting: by leveraging shared structure across base predictors, SACP-based methods improve efficiency while maintaining valid coverage.
+In particular, on \textbf{CIFAR-10}, it achieves the lowest variance in prediction-set length across test samples, significantly smaller than that of both the base learners and other aggregation approaches.
+For regression tasks, \textbf{SACP++} outperforms the best individual model \textbf{BL} on five out of nine datasets and attains the top overall performance among aggregation methods on seven out of nine datasets.
+These results highlight the benefit of aggregation: by combining predictors through their NCS, our SACP methods maintain valid coverage while producing prediction sets that can be smaller than those of the single predictor with the smallest average set length.